binpash/pash/evaluation/eval_script/README.md

 ## Questions/Notes/TODOs (for us -- delete before uploading):

 - Do we want a video tutorial?
 - Is the docker image pash:latest?
+No, Docker images update automatically on each new release.
+I could try updating them manually
 - Add graphviz in the quickcheck
 - Shrink the current claim paragraphs and make them 1-2 sentences for each component and inline them in the list of components.
 KK: For now I have commented them out